Loveland, United States: Family Ski Guide

 - Warm-up stop: The Basin lodge cafeteria is functional but not a destination.
 Expect standard mountain food at standard mountain prices.
 It's where families regroup after a morning split between Valley and Basin.

 - Summit County evenings: Dillon and Silverthorne offer real restaurants, a Walmart and City Market for self-catering groceries, and the Silverthorne outlet stores for non-ski shopping.
+For sit-down family dinners, Dillon Dam Brewery has a kids' menu and enough noise that nobody notices yours.

 - Walkability at the resort: Zero.
 You'll be in your car for everything.